faisal-a-n/jtc/README.md

 # JTC
-Script written in Go which downloads videos from Reddit and uploads to your YouTube account.
+Script written in Go which downloads videos from Reddit and uploads it to your YouTube account.

 ## How does it work?
 It uses your reddit account to get a token and then a video from a subreddit of your choice is downloaded with it's audio.